Davidon4/Quick-README-Template/BLANK_README.md

 ### Installation

-An example of how to provide instructions to your audience on installing and setting up your app is as follows
+To provide instructions to your audience on installing and setting up your app, an example is as follows:

 1. Clone the repo
    ```sh